Address the #1 CAUTI risk factor at your hospital¹

 increase of infection risk for every day a catheter remains in place5

-Customizable fit: no need for sizing tools
+Customizable fit eliminates the need for sizing charts

 Can be left in place for up to 24 hours

-Contours to anatomy and maintains shape for the duration of use
+Contours to patient anatomy and maintains shape

 CDC Guidelines for Prevention of CAUTI, 2009